10 Best Small Towns in America to Retire

 While you might consider this a trendy college town at first glance, this cultured, nature-minded small city is home to more than 6,000 residents above the age of 65.
 With a below average cost of living and a beautiful, laid back downtown area, there’s plenty to see and do, especially with so many college students to build the scene for you.
 And if retirement for you means having a part-time gig, employment opportunities are up in this town, meaning you have the chance to earn a little somethin’ somethin’ to support your hobbies.
 When you’re not filling up coffee cups, you can enjoy the arts and theater scene, or if you’re able, enjoy hiking, fishing, canoeing, camping, and more at nearby Monroe State Park, a 202,000-acre oasis.

 The appeal of retirement is the ability to enjoy the little things in life, like the sound of the wind rolling through the leaves or the beauty of snow falling softly to the ground.
 In this small town, just 30 miles north of Portland, you’ll get the best of summer and winter.
 Here the cost of living is average, attracting senior citizens who appreciate the change of seasons (heavy on the winter) the opportunity to live richly for their golden years.
 A bonus is the highest percentage of their population are 65 plus, encouraging the town to offer affordable housing for those on a limited budget.
 Here, you’ll enjoy the arts and culture scene, including historical explorations too, like the Franco-American Heritage Center and the Museum L-A. For those seeking to stay active, the nearby Androscoggin River is ideal for catching Atlantic salmon or for long walks along the water.
-Here are 11 smart tips on retiring early, from people who figured out how.

 With miles of white sandy beaches and clear, blue ocean, Morris calls this one of the most beautiful small towns he’s visited.
 If you’re a water-lover, pushing this destination to the top of your list is a must, as your visions of seaside living could be a reality.
 Here, Morris says the weather is agreeable year-round and the most of the town is walkable.
 “Biking, strolling, and some of the best ocean fishing are additional outdoor activities that abound in Naples,” he says.
 Florida is tax-friendly to seniors, but Morris says that single-family residences are pricey, so it might be worth it to look into a condo or another community-living experience to save on cost.
 “The higher cost housing is probably well worth it, if you can swing the additional cost, as Naples ranks among cities with the highest well-being Gallup index,” he says.